LLNL/sundials/doc/arkode/guide/source/Usage/ARKStep_c_interface/User_callable.rst

       * *ARK_ILL_INPUT* if an argument has an illegal value

    **Notes:**
       For a description of the :c:type:`ARKodeButcherTable` type and related functions for creating Butcher tables, see :numref:`ARKodeButcherTable`.

       To set an explicit table, *Bi* must be ``NULL``.
 This automatically calls :c:func:`ARKStepSetExplicit()`.
 However, if the problem is posed in explicit form, i.e. :math:`\dot{y} = f(t,y)`, then we recommend that the ERKStep time-stepper module be used instead of ARKStep.

       To set an implicit table, *Be* must be ``NULL``.
 This automatically calls :c:func:`ARKStepSetImplicit()`.

       If both *Bi* and *Be* are provided, this routine automatically calls :c:func:`ARKStepSetImEx()`.

       When only one table is provided (i.e., *Bi* or *Be* is ``NULL``) then the input values of *q* and *p* are ignored and the global order of the method and embedding (if applicable) are obtained from the Butcher table structures.
-If both *Bi* and *Be* are non-NULL (e.g, an IMEX method is provided) then the input values of *q* and *p* are used as the order of the ARK method may be less than the orders of the individual tables.
+If both *Bi* and *Be* are non-NULL (e.g, an ImEx method is provided) then the input values of *q* and *p* are used as the order of the ARK method may be less than the orders of the individual tables.
 No error checking is performed to ensure that either *p* or *q* correctly describe the coefficients that were input.

       Error checking is performed on *Bi* and *Be* (if non-NULL) to ensure that they specify DIRK and ERK methods, respectively.

       If the inputs *Bi* or *Be* do not contain an embedding (when the corresponding explicit or implicit table is non-NULL), the user *must* call :c:func:`ARKStepSetFixedStep()` to enable fixed-step mode and set the desired time step size.

-.. c:function:: int ARKStepSetTableNum(void* arkode_mem, int itable, int etable)
+.. c:function:: int ARKStepSetTableNum(void* arkode_mem, ARKODE_DIRKTableID itable, ARKODE_ERKTableID etable)

    Indicates to use specific built-in Butcher tables for the ERK, DIRK or ARK method.